AnriSmith/satrday_package_workshop/deroulement.md

 Mention other checks in passing (lintr, spellcheck, goodpractice)/ do them on my laptop telling them not to do that yet (bc otherwise install issues)

 * use_travis, use_coverage -- mention use_appveyor

 * Give the cheatsheet from RStudio, good way to get questions

+* GitHub exploration
+Goal = make the repo discoverable from the package docs and making it look useful and friendly use_github_links use_readme use_conduct

-* GitHub exploration depending on time what does one see on GitHub
+depending on time
+what does one see on GitHub
 Mission: go star the repo of your neighbour and follow your neighbour then open an issue in your repository e.g. "add a cool function" and assign yourself

-* If time,
-liens use_github_links
-use_readme
-use_conduct
-(put these functions + link to Jenny's book on slide that'll be on the screen during the break)

 # Session 4